BOAScripts/Set-DummyAD/README.md

 See [Demos](#demos)

-This is a powershell script to quickly setup a AD environment.
+This is a powershell script to quickly setup an AD environment.
 With random user names and descriptions.
 The structure of the AD is defined in `model.json`, see below for possible customization.
 You have to run this script twice if you want to install ADDS **and** populate the AD with dummy content.

 # Context